 Size Of Home

-From its layout to orientation, the size of your home may affect how you set your temperature.
+From its layout to orientation, the size of your home may affect how you set your ideal indoor temperature.

 For example, your house may be particularly drafty when there is a breeze or the room you are heating/cool may get a lot of sunlight in the morning, but not in the afternoon.